Why Was A Chadwick Boseman NFT Gifted To Oscar Guests?

 Advertisement

-Going into Sunday night’s Academy Awards, viewers and attendees alike probably expected to see a Boseman tribute — or another emotional acceptance speech from Boseman’s wife Simone Ledward Boseman — over the course of the night.
+Going into Sunday night’s Academy Awards, viewers and attendees alike probably expected to see a Boseman tribute — or another emotional acceptance speech from Boseman’s wife Taylor Simone Ledward Boseman — over the course of the night.
 While those two occurrences are still likely, a very different, far less expected homage to the late Chadwick Boseman has emerged: an Oscar nominee swag bag NFT in Boseman’s image.
 Social media denizens find the decision to literally tokenize Boseman’s likeness and death exploitative.

 Each Oscar nominee will find an NFT — or non-fungible token — in their gift bag, which comes from management and acquisitions organizations AdVenture Media and Taillard Capital.
 The artwork for each NFT will be auctioned off, and the proceeds from the auction will go to the charity of the Oscar nominee’s choosing.
 One of the NFT options, designed by artist Andre Oshea, is a golden bust of Boseman.
 Half of the proceeds of the Boseman NFT will go to the Colon Cancer Foundation (it is unclear where the other 50% of the money will go).
 Oshea tweeted on April 24 that the “buy now” price for the Boseman-based NFT was $1.2 million.
 Other items in the gift bag along with the late actor’s image include a jokey non-cookbook from Postmates, a vape cartridge, and a year-long membership to a fitness app.